chuckrunge/sidacoja/README.md

 -poi-3.13.jar for XLS files
 -json-simple-1.1.1.jar for JSON files

 The batch interface as provided expects an input file, input type, output file, and output type, in that order.
-The program can be used for conversion between supported types.
-Additional parameters can be added, if needed.
+The program can be used for simple conversion between supported types.

+Additional parameters can be provided via environment variables.
+It is suggested that parameters be passed either via command line or via environment variables to avoid confusion.

+::set advanced parameter list for sidacoja

+set input = "C:\\Users\\Chuck\\sidacoja.xls"
+set inputType = XLS

+set output = "C:\\Users\\Chuck\\sidacoja.csv"
+set outputType = CSV

+set columns = "CURRENCY1","CURRENCY2","AMOUNT","SETTLEMENT","ACCOUNT"
+set sequencers = "CURRENCY1","CURRENCY2","AMOUNT","SETTLEMENT","ACCOUNT"
+set filters = "OR","CURRENCY1","EQ","USD"

+set cacheOnly = false;